 Other popular massage (or skincare) oils may include grapeseed oil or argan oil.
 You can choose to blend one or more massage oils together, use singly, or add in appropriate essential oils, for a truly therapeutic massage.
 Consult a qualified aromatherapist for further advice on use.

 Learn More About Massage Oils

-Carrier oils, and how to make a massage oil, are introduced in the Sedona Aromatherapie Foundation Course in Aromatherapy, in addition to some of the other Sedona Aromatherapie courses.
+Carrier oils, and how to make massage oil, are introduced in the Sedona Aromatics Foundation Course in Aromatherapy, in addition to some of the other Sedona Aromatics courses.
 To learn more, visit the courses home study home page – or contact me directly!